harshrdteam30/thm-writeups/Pre-Security/README.md

 # Pre-Security
-In this section, I have made notes on the concepts provided on tryhackme and solution for each taks along with their answers
+In this section, I have made notes on the concepts provided on tryhackme - PreSecurity and solution for each task along with their answers

 ### Following Modules are listed :-